kg13carr/icp-backup/docs/mongodb.md

 ### Dump backup onto a Persistent Volume

 Run the following commands to dump to a PV.
-The *mongodump-pv.yaml*, *mongodump-pvc.yaml*, *icp-mongodb-mongodump-job.yaml*, and *icp-mongodb-mongorestore-job.yaml* files can be found in `icp-backup/resources`.
+The *mongodump-pv.yaml*, *mongodump-pvc.yaml*, *icp-mongodb-mongodump-job.yaml*, and *icp-mongodb-mongorestore-job.yaml* files can be found in `icp-backup/resources` of this repository.

 First, we need to create a PV.
 If you are going this route, you should consult kubernetes doc on how to create the PV you are looking for. https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes